Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Impacts of different surface fields

 As $T$ contains little wave signature, it is hard to infer the phases and directions of ITs from $T$ alone.
-A snapshot generated by Configuration $\{T\}$, compared against the reference (Figure~\ref{fig:Unet_tossh}, panels (a,e)), shows that Configuration $\{T\}$ captures some structures near the up-jet region where ITs are relatively coherent (similar performance is found within the up-jet region, which is not shown), but misses the rest of the mid-jet region where the ITs are incoherent.
+A snapshot generated by Configuration $\{T\}$, compared against the reference (Fig.~\ref{fig:Unet_tossh}, panels (a,e)), shows that Configuration $\{T\}$ captures some structures near the up-jet region where ITs are relatively coherent (similar performance is found within the up-jet region, which is not shown), but misses the rest of the mid-jet region where the ITs are incoherent.
 As our snapshots are captured exactly every $4P$, the phases of coherent ITs are fixed between snapshots.
 For such ITs, phase information is less crucial, and the U-Net can extract some coherent IT signals from $T$ alone.
 In contrast, strongly incoherent ITs have phases that vary strongly between snapshots in our dataset.
-Meanwhile, as BMs evolve slowly, the input $\{T\}$ varies little between snapshots.
-This makes the inference of incoherent ITs from $\{T\}$ an ill-posed problem where similar inputs lead to very different outputs, and the U-Net responds by outputting weak, near-zero signals to minimize the training loss.
+Meanwhile, as BMs evolve slowly, the input $\{T\}$ varies little between snapshots. \chm{Thus,} similar inputs lead to very different outputs\chm{; in other words, the conditional distribution of outputs given the input is broad.
+In this situation, our deterministic, single-output} U-Net responds by outputting weak, near-zero signals to minimize the training loss.
 Consequently, Configuration $\{T\}$ performs poorly under all metrics, especially in the mid-jet region.

 This highlights that unsurprisingly, under a dearth of phase-resolving information in the inputs, the U-Net performs badly at resolving variable phases.
-To further test this, we have run another configuration (not shown) using only the BM components of $H$ and $\bs U$, computed by top-hat averaging following \citeA{Ponte2017}), as inputs.
+To further test this, we have run another configuration (not shown) using only the BM components of $H$ and $\bs U$, computed by top-hat averaging following \citeA{Ponte2017}, as inputs.
 This configuration also performs poorly.

 Nevertheless, $T$ still provides useful information on the scattering medium.
 When combined with other inputs that contain abundant wave signatures, $T$ helps the U-Net disentangle IT and BM imprints.
-Indeed, as seen in Figure~\ref{fig: UnetperformanceDiagram}, adding $T$ improves the performance of all configurations.
+Indeed, as seen in Fig.~\ref{fig: UnetperformanceDiagram}, adding $T$ improves the performance of all configurations.
 Notably, Configuration $\{H, \bs{U}, T\}$ outperforms Configuration $\{H, \bs{U}\}$, showing that $T$ contains complementary information absent in $\bs U$ and $H$.